mmu-webdesign/awdd--group-2-2023/1_user_and_competitor_research/user-research.md

 Fast fashion clothing.
 Living at home while all of her friends live in Manchester.

 - Needs and goals:
 Easy to access things to do which take large groups of friends.
 Cheap but good food options that are not a chain.
 Food and drink close to transport links out of Manchester or near venues for gigs.
 Help to manage living at home and having a social life at uni.
 Accomadation options in Manchester for students.
-Struggles with reading some forms of text and websites due to dyslexia so would need the guide to accomodate this.

 ## Profile 2

 - Nicole Partington